 Staying busy can help you avoid drug cravings and reduce stress.
 Find activities that you enjoy and make time for them every day.

-If you are struggling with heroin withdrawal, talk to us.
-We can prescribe medication to help ease your symptoms and make detoxing more comfortable.
+If you are struggling with heroin withdrawal, talk to your doctor.
+They can prescribe medication to help ease your symptoms and make detoxing more comfortable.

-The Importance of Getting Help at Westwind Recovery®’s Heroin Detox in Los Angeles
+The Importance of Getting Help at Westwind Recovery®

-An addiction treatment center that offers a heroin rehab, like Westwind Recovery®, will provide the guidance and medical supervision you need to ensure a safe and comfortable detoxification process.
+An addiction treatment center that offers a heroin rehab, like Westwind Recovery®, will provide the guidance and medical supervision you need to ensure a safe and comfortable recovery process.
 This also means you have a better chance of preventing relapse.
-With the help of our medical professionals, you can safely detox from heroin.
+With the help of our medical professionals, you can get the proper help for you and your loved ones.
 And by extending your treatment to include therapy, your chances of staying sober significantly increase.
 Call us today to begin paving your road to recovery.